Idewitt/test-c6/README.md

-dI am editing the README file.
+dfsadsfdsafdI am editing the README file.
 Adding some more details about the project description.